sgracia13/Pool-Table-App/README.md

 ![Screen Shot 2019-05-13 at 11 28 23 PM](https://user-images.githubusercontent.com/47371676/57670932-17d89880-75d7-11e9-8e6d-ea118fc8939d.png)

+## Using the app

+This small video shows you most of the capabilities the app provides you.
+Enjoy.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.